babashka/sci/doc/fork-state-audit.md

 active form; a delay running in an unmanaged host task is an external resource and must block or reject the fork.

+This is now implemented with a stable `SciDelay` and one managed state slot.
+The host delay inside a pending state supplies the normal once-only and concurrent-force behavior.
+Forking a still-pending state constructs a fresh host delay over the same thunk; forking an already realized state records its value or thrown exception directly.
+JVM Clojure caches a thrown exception, while ClojureScript leaves a throwing delay pending and retryable; SCI retains that platform distinction.
+Because a fork quiesces managed evaluation, it cannot observe an evaluation-owned realization halfway through.

 ### Promise

 `delivered(value)` can be copied.
 A pending promise also owns a waiter set,